 Reasons for B12 Malabsorption in the Gut

 There are many factors that affect vitamin B12 absorption.
 Some people have genetic mutations, or SNPs, which reduce their production of IF, and some people have a condition that destroys IF, such as an autoimmune disorder that causes antibodies to attack it.
 Research suggests that anti-parietal cell antibodies can be induced by Helicobacter pylori infections.
 Medications, such as Metformin and proton pump inhibitors (the purple pill), and levadopa reduce B12 absorption or bioavailability.
 Alcoholism can also reduce B12 absorption.
-Those who have had surgery to remove portions of their stomach, such as gastric bypass surgery, or who have gastrointestinal tract conditions, such as Crohn’s disease or celiac disease, also have an increased risk of insufficient IF and poor B12 absorption.
+Those who have had surgery to remove portions of their stomach, such as gastric bypass surgery, or who have gastrointestinal tract conditions, such as SIBO, Crohn’s disease or celiac disease, also have an increased risk of poor B12 absorption.
 Among the elderly, the high prevalence of B12 malabsorption from food is likely due to general gastric dysfunction.
 (Due to the prevalence of B12 deficiency in seniors, a B12 supplement is generally recommended to those over 65.)

 The Consequence of B12 Deficiency

 Megaloblasts — enlarged red blood cells